 As a municipal entity, the Authority may be qualified to file a petition under Chapter 9 of the United States Bankruptcy Code ("Chapter 9") under certain circumstances.
 Under Chapter 9, the pledge of 1976 Sales Tax Revenues is fully enforceable only if a bankruptcy court determines that the 1976 Sales Tax Revenues are "Special Revenues" under Chapter 9 and that the pledge is valid and binding under Chapter 9.
 1976 Sales Tax Revenues may not constitute "Special Revenues" under Chapter 9 because, among other reasons, the 1976 Sales Tax was not levied for a particular project and is available for the general purposes of the Authority.
-If a bankruptcy court were to hold the pledge of 1976 Sales Tax Revenues to be unenforceable under Chapter 9, then the owners of the Bonds (including the 2011 Series A Bonds) would no longer be entitled to any special priority to the 1976 Sales Tax Revenues and may be treated as general unsecured creditors of the Authority as to the 1976 Sales Tax Revenues.
+If a bankruptcy court were to hold the pledge of 1976 Sales Tax Revenues and may be treated as general unsecured creditors of the Authority as to the 1976 Sales Tax Revenues and may be treated as general unsecured creditors of the Authority as to the 1976 Sales Tax Revenues.